Jon Ryan

-Jonathan Robert Ryan (born November 26, 1981) is a Canadian former professional football punter.
-He played college football for the University of Regina Rams, and began his professional career with the Winnipeg Blue Bombers (CFL) after being selected in the Canadian College Draft.
-He also played for the Green Bay Packers and was a member of the Seattle Seahawks for ten seasons.
+Jonathan Robert Ryan (born November 26, 1981) is a Canadian former professional football player who was a punter in the Canadian Football League (CFL) and National Football League (NFL).
+He played university football for the Regina Rams, and began his professional career in the CFL with the Winnipeg Blue Bombers after being selected in the 2004 CFL draft.
+He also played in the NFL for the Green Bay Packers and was a member of the Seattle Seahawks for ten seasons.

+On April 8, 2025, Ryan was announced as an inductee to the Saskatchewan Sports Hall of Fame Class of 2025 He is the first Saskatchewan player to win a Super Bowl.

-Early years
+Early life

 Ryan was born and raised in Regina, Saskatchewan.
 On Halloween when he was 8 years old, he dressed up as a punter.
 He attended Sheldon-Williams Collegiate for high school, where he played as running back, placekicker and punter on the school's football team.

 Ryan was a member of the Sheldon-Williams team that defeated the Evan Hardy Souls 41–7 to capture the 1999 Saskatchewan High School provincial championship.
 Ryan and Evan Hardy running back Jeff Piercy would both go on to play in the CFL in the years following that game.

 He then attended the University of Regina, where he played both punter and wide receiver for the Regina Rams football team from 2000 to 2003.
-During his sophomore season with the Rams, he caught a 109-yard touchdown pass, and led the team in receiving, in addition to his kicking duties.
+During his second season with the Rams, he caught a 109-yard touchdown pass, and led the team in receiving, in addition to his kicking duties.
 After his fourth year with the Rams, Ryan picked up several team awards, including Best Special Teams Player, Top Scorer and Most Valuable Player.
 He was also named a first-team Canada West All-Star, and a CIS All-Star.
 Ryan also ran track for the University of Regina.